natmegsweden/meeg_course_mne/tutorial_00_tips_for_writing_scripts.md

 Below you find a quick list of recommendations to make it easier for you to write useful analysis scripts.
 The recommendations are based on van Vliet (2019)[^1] and the MEG-BIDS guidelines[^2].
 I recommend that you take a look at these when you have to write your own analysis scripts.

-Here the scripts are written in [Spyder](https://www.spyder-ide.org), an envirornmet that is well suited for our purposes and will make any transition from MATLAB to Python easier.

 ## Comment your code
 In Python you write comments with the hash symbol `#`.
 Use this to write short explanations of what section or even single lines of code in your scripts do.